developmentseed/jekyll-ga/README.md

 - Turn on the Analytics API and accept the terms of service
 - Go to `API Access` on the left sidebar menu, create a new oauth 2.0 client ID, give your project a name, and click `next`.
 - Select Application type: `Service account`, and click `Create client ID`
 - note the private key's password.
 It will probably be `notasecret` unless Google changes something.
-You'll need to enter this value in your configuration settings.
+You'll need to use this value to decrypt the PCKS12 file (later explanined).
 - Download the private key.
 Save this file because you can only download it once.
 - Note the `Email address` for the Service account.
 You'll need this for your configuration settings and in the next step.
 - Log into Google Analytics and add the service account email address as a user of your Google Analytics profile: From a report page, `Admin > select a profile > Users > New User`